jarrodshingleton/yomls/content/post/twitterScrape/index.md

 ## must     must   77
 ```

 Okay.
-That is a bummer so we are also going to supress the words "Donald", "trump", and "trumps" as we already know that is what we are looking at.
+That is a bummer so we are also going to suppress the words "Donald", "trump", and "trumps" as we already know that is what we are looking at.
 When you are performing a twitter scrape like this, you may have to go back and remove some of the words after scraping.

 ```r
 corpus<-tm_map(corpus, removeWords, c("trump", "donald", "trumps"))